-Maple Valley man awarded Carnegie Medal for heroism after saving a man who was drowning in the Duwamish
+Maple Valley man, Olympia woman awarded Carnegie Medal for heroism

 So, Maxwell ditched his shoes and jumped.
 He swam about 150 yards through 59-degree water to reach the man, who by then had sunk 5 to 10 feet below the surface in an area where the water is about 50 feet deep.

-Maxwell was awarded the Carnegie Medal on Monday for his bravery.
-The award, given in the United States and Canada by the Carnegie Hero Fund Commission, highlights individual acts of selflessness in which people “in peaceful vocations” have risked their lives “to an extraordinary degree while saving or attempting to save the lives of others,” according to the commission.
+Maxwell was one of two Washington state residents who were awarded the Carnegie Medal on Monday for their bravery.
+The other, Heather Zabrowski, of Olympia, saved a man from a burning car.

+The award is given in the United States and Canada by the Carnegie Hero Fund Commission to highlight individual acts of selflessness in which people “in peaceful vocations” have risked their lives “to an extraordinary degree while saving or attempting to save the lives of others,” according to the commission.

 The drowning man, who was part of the cargo ship’s crew, had on bright orange coveralls.
 Maxwell grabbed the garment and pulled him to the surface, dragging him about 75 feet to a life ring that had been thrown into the bay.
 A diving salvage boat hauled them both out of the water.